Ioana Baiu always knew that she would become a physician, just like her great-grandmother.

 “Doing triathlons is comparable to being a surgeon because it pushes you beyond your limits and requires intense focus,” she explains.
 “When you jump into freezing water and high waves with many other people and sharks and boats, you concentrate on surviving – a mental exercise of mind over body.”

-Dr. Baiu believes her triathlon training also will help her when she participates in the 2025 Pelotonia, the community that raises millions of dollars for cancer research at the OSUCCC – James through an annual cycling event series.
+Dr. Baiu believes her triathlon training also will help her when she participates in the 2026 Pelotonia, the annual community and cycling event series that raises millions of dollars for cancer research at the OSUCCC – James.
 “I’ve heard so much about Pelotonia and am excited to take part in it,” she says.

 Also a skilled educator, Dr. Baiu hopes her love of teaching will help her enlighten students and the public alike about lung cancer screening and disparities, along with other aspects of thoracic surgery.